BoBkiNN/mc-server-installer/README.md

 - Hangar support
 - Check all assets ids for uniqueness
 - asset configurations with YML/JSON/TOML support
-- Split core and providers
+- Split system and providers